Convex Polygons in Cartesian Products: Algorithms

+Consequently, the maximum length of a chain in $\chainTopLeft$ is $\max L(p,q)$, where the maximum is taken over all pairs $p,q\in P$ where $x(p)<x(q)$ and $y(p)<y(q)$.
+Since $x$- and $y$-coordinates do not repeat in a convex chain, we obtain the following result.

-\begin{corollary} In a given $n \times n$ grid, the maximum size of a supported convex chain can be computed in $O(n^4)$ time and~$O(n^2)$ space; and a supported convex chain of maximum size can be computed in $O(n^4\log n)$ time and~$O(n^2\log n)$ space. \end{corollary}
+\begin{theorem} In a given $n \times n$ grid, the maximum size of a supported convex chain can be computed in $O(n^4)$ time and~$O(n^2)$ space; and a supported convex chain of maximum size can be computed in $O(n^4\log n)$ time and~$O(n^2\log n)$ space. \end{theorem}